 Job listings posted by employers can provide rich data about what’s happening right now in the labor market.
 After all, it’s through their job postings that employers across the spectrum of industries and occupations express their need for specific workers, and when aggregated, the information mined from these listings can paint a rich picture of demand for a particular geography, industry, occupation or skill.
 Which occupations are most in demand in a region?
 What skills, certifications, and educational credentials are required?
 What industries are growing?
 Which employers are hiring and for what jobs?
 What is the skill mix needed to support emerging clusters?
 Online jobs postings represent a powerful, real-time supplement to published data series from the Bureau of Labor Statistics or other sources which tend to rely on survey data that take several months or longer to report.

-Each day, Burning Glass updates a database of over 7 million current job listings compiled from over 17,000 sources – the world’s most comprehensive repository of job openings.
+Each day, Burning Glass updates a database of over 4 million current job listings compiled from more than 40,000 sources – the world’s most comprehensive repository of job openings.

-To report on online job information, Burning Glass applies our patented job aggregation technology to search for job listings from over 17,000 sources, including employer websites, job boards, newspapers, and government agencies.
+To report on online job information, Burning Glass applies our patented job aggregation technology to search for job listings from more than 40,000 sources, including employer websites, job boards, newspapers, and government agencies.
 From this, we compile a database of over 7 million current job listings, updated daily – representing the world’s most comprehensive repository of job openings.

 But even the most comprehensive database isn’t very useful if the information it represents lacks the specificity to be actionable.
 It’s not enough to know that, for example, jobs in a certain occupational code are in demand when that code may include many different kinds of jobs, only some of which are on the rise.
 But there’s a challenge to specificity: job listings are composed in free-text, meaning the information is there but it’s not in a format that most computer systems are able to work with.
 As a result, the information reported by other job aggregators is extremely limited – typically only titles and locations, or occupational or industry codes.
 Beyond that, any information they report is most often inferred through static associations; if a job is coded as belonging to a certain occupational family, certain broad skill requirements are attributed to that occupational family based on historical sources.